bartongroup/PT_identify_polyA_sites/README.md

-# Generating the test files
+# Generating the test files and example bam file.

 ## Map the FASTA sequences to the reference and convert to BAM directly